House of Leaves: Holloway Roberts

 Holloway Roberts is described as an accomplished professional hunter and explorer, contacted by Reston to lead the explorations in Navidson's place.
 Roberts and Navidson were said to have developed a rivalry on first meeting, Roberts coveting Navidson's success and fame, and Navidson resenting relinquishing his discovery to another.
 Over several explorations, Roberts, accompanied by assistants Kirby "Wax" Hook and Jed Leeder, found the spiral staircase but could not reach the bottom after many hours.

 In "Exploration #4", an expedition planned to last over a week, Roberts exhaustively provisioned his team, and also brought a gun.
 On their return after reaching the bottom of the staircase, they found their own caches of supplies vandalized by unknown causes.
 Believing an unseen creature roamed the maze, Roberts set out to hunt it, imperiling the team's return journey.
-When he accidentally wounded Hook, Roberts began hunting his own team to cover up his crime, ultimately killing Leeder.
+When he accidentally shot Hook, Roberts began hunting his own team to cover up his crime, ultimately killing Leeder.

 After Navidson and Reston rescued Hook, Navidson found Roberts' camera, which recorded footage of his final moments: lost and alone, with no supplies, Roberts ranted about the unseen creature he believed to be stalking him.
-After Roberts committed suicide, the camera captured shadows abruptly extinguishing the light of Roberts' remaining flare to seemingly consume his body.
+Roberts then shot himself in an attempt to end his own life, but due to the location of the gunshot wound took around 3 minutes to pass out, the camera captured shadows abruptly extinguishing the light of Roberts' remaining flare to seemingly consume his body once he was dead.
 The text cites extensive academic debate stirred by the mystery of this footage.

 Format

-Danielewski wrote the book in longhand and revised it with a word processor.
+Danielewski wrote the book by hand and revised it with a word processor.
 He then flew to Pantheon's New York headquarters to do the typesetting himself in QuarkXPress because he only trusted himself with the book's vision.

 The book contains copious footnotes, many of which contain footnotes themselves, including references to fictional books, films or articles.